ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

     ...
 }
 ```
 Note that these properties are not attributes, and thus are not set by clients on the components via markup.

-These properties are expected to be updated by both the initial state of separate, column-specific APIs and interactive operations that the `Table` would manage.
+Instead, these properties are meant to be configured by the concrete column implementations (typically initialization), as well as the Table as part of interactive column sizing.

 #### `currentFractionalWidth` vs `currentPixelWidth` behavior